marcblank/marcblank.github.io/docs/CVE.md

 ## **Constants**

-A Constant in Powerups is created using the **Define Constant** instruction; enter a name for the Constant and a value, which can be any valid expression (if the value refers to a Constant, it needs to have been defined in the same instruction set or in a parent of the instruction set).  **Define Constant** is *self-executing* and continuously re-evaluated!
+A Constant in Powerups is created using the **Constant** instruction; enter a name for the Constant and a value, which can be any valid expression (if the value refers to a Constant, it needs to have been defined in the same instruction set or in a parent of the instruction set).  **Constant** is *self-executing* and continuously re-evaluated!
 This means that Constants are "live" as they are read into the sequencer, and their values update as required, based on changes to other Constants referred to.
-When the Sequencer executes a **Define Constant** command, literally nothing happens!
+When the Sequencer executes a **Constant** instruction, literally nothing happens!

 The value of a Constant can be changed at any time (even when a Sequence is running) and all references to that Constant are updated semi-immediately (within a couple seconds).
 It's not a very good constant, is it? :)